increano/odzai/z-1-phase1-completion-plan.md

 - ✅ **Income vs Expenses**: Add a monthly comparison of income vs. expenses
 - ✅ **Account Balance History**: Show account balance changes over time

-## 3. Core Financial Features
+## 3. Budget Management
-- ⏳ **Transaction**: Implement the ability to edit existing transactions
+- ✅ **Create New Budgets**: Implement interface for creating new budget files
+- ✅ **Budget Editor**: Enhanced budget editing interface with summary information
-- ⏳ **Budget**: Add functionality to create new budgets
+- ✅ **Budget Operations**: Add functionality to copy from previous months and reset budgets

-- ⏳ **Budget Editing**: Enable editing of existing budgets
+## 4. Core Financial Features
 - ⏳ **Scheduled Transactions**: Add support for recurring transactions
 - ⏳ **Account Reconciliation**: Implement the ability to reconcile accounts with statements
-- ⏳ **Budget Copy**: Allow copying budget amounts from previous months

-## 4. Data Export/Import
+## 5. Data Export/Import
 - ⏳ **CSV Export**: Add transaction export functionality
 - ⏳ **Simple Import**: Support basic CSV import for transactions

-## 5. UX Improvements
+## 6. UX Improvements
 - ⏳ **Keyboard Shortcuts**: Add basic keyboard navigation
 - ✅ **Confirmation Dialogs**: Add confirmation for destructive operations
-- ⏳ **Success/Error Messages**: Improve feedback for all operations
+- ✅ **Success/Error Messages**: Improve feedback for all operations

 ## Implementation Priority
 1. ✅ Focus first on transaction enhancements since that foundation is already solid
 2. ✅ Next implement basic reporting views to demonstrate data analysis capabilities
+3. ✅ Add budget management features including new budget creation and editing
-3. ⏳ Then add core financial features that demonstrate the full capabilities of the Actual engine
+4. ⏳ Implement remaining core financial features (scheduled transactions, reconciliation)
-4. ⏳ Finally add the import/export and UX improvements
+5. ⏳ Finally add the import/export and UX improvements

 ## Goal
 Complete a fully functional minimal UI that demonstrates all the core capabilities of Actual's engine while maintaining a clean separation between the UI and core logic.
 This provides the foundation for Phase 2 (Plugin SDK development).

 ## Progress Update
-We have successfully completed all Transaction Management Enhancements and Basic Reporting features.
-The foundation of the minimal UI is solid, with robust implementation of transaction management including the complex split transaction functionality.
-This establishes a strong basis for the remaining items.
+We have successfully completed all Transaction Management Enhancements, Basic Reporting features, and Budget Management capabilities.

+With these key features implemented, users can now:
+1. Create and manage budgets directly in the minimal UI
+2. Allocate budget amounts to categories and track spending
+3. Copy budget amounts from previous months
+4. View summary information for budget progress
+5. Manage transactions with comprehensive features including splits

+The next logical features to implement are Scheduled Transactions and Account Reconciliation, which will further enhance the practical utility of the minimal UI.